 For aspiring violinists who are of school age, taking violin lessons at school is a great option.

-The music services that are responsible for giving music lessons during school hours are usually run by county and city councils, so you don’t have to worry about the quality of the teaching, as the vetting has already been done for you!
+The music services that are responsible for giving music lessons during school hours are usually run by state education departments, so you don’t have to worry about the quality of the teaching, as the vetting has already been done for you!

 Another advantage to having violin lessons at school is that lessons are generally more reasonably priced than those of private violin tutors.